 - EC holders: 12 members and 10 alternates

-- the county councils of Trøndelag
+- the county council of Trøndelag

-- and Møre and Romsdal: 3 members and 3 alternates
+- and of Møre and Romsdal: 3 members and 3 alternates

 - customers: 9 members and 9 alternates

 - employees: 8 members and 8 alternates

-The supervisory board approves the group's annual accounts and management report, including application of profit for the year/distribution of dividend, considers the board of directors' declaration regarding determination of pay and other remuneration to senior employees, and considers the report on good corporate governance.
+The supervisory board approves the group's annual financial statements and management report, including application of the profit for the year/distribution of dividend, considers the board of directors' declaration regarding the determination of pay and other remuneration to senior employees, and considers the report on good corporate governance.
 The supervisory board's tasks are further described in the bank's articles of association which are available at smn.no.